Mohammad Ahmad Kazmi

 Syed Mohammad Ahmad Kazmi is a freelance journalist, founder editor of Media Star News.
-Recently, he started his own YouTube channel "Media Star World" which is majorly focusing on International affairs from the Indian perspective.
+Recently, he started a YouTube channel "Media Star World" which is primarily focused on International affairs from the Indian perspective.
 He was accused in the attack on Israeli diplomats.
-Ironically, he was also covering this news and provided his observation on the situation on Times Now and NDTV.
+He was also covering this news and provided his observation on the situation on Times Now and NDTV.

 Career

 Mohammad Ahmad Kazmi is now working for Media Star and created his own YouTube channel "Media Star World" which is majorly focusing on International affairs from the Indian perspective.
 On his channel he claims that he will be focusing on those news which mainstream media intentionally ignores.
 In past he was Chief Editor of daily Urdu newspaper Qaumi Salamati, with Printer, Publisher & Proprietor "Siraj Pracha" and was running his own news agency, Media Star, catering to the needs of Urdu readers in India and abroad, before his arrest.
 He has also been providing his services as freelance journalist for state broadcaster Doordarshan, Iranian news agency IRNA, Iranian radio, besides being a regular columnist for some widely-read Urdu newspapers in India.
 His professional commitments have taken him to Iran, Iraq, Syria, Afghanistan and many other countries.
 He is accredited to Press Information Bureau (PIB). of the Government of India and is supposed to have procured the security clearance from the Ministry of Home Affairs.